Helping Students Become Credit-Savvy Adults

-Highlighting the importance of teaching our youth about credit card responsibility, it's worth pointing out that the Federal Reserve Bank of New York found that by the young age of 25, 73% of Americans have a credit card, making it most people's first experience with credit.
-This is concerning, especially given the post-pandemic inflationary period, which has resulted in record-high levels of credit card debt.
-By the end of 2023, the average credit card debt per borrower in the U.S. was $6,360 (TransUnion: Q4 2023 Report).
+Teaching young people about credit card responsibility is more important than ever.
+The Federal Reserve Bank of New York found that by age 25, 73% of Americans already have a credit card—making it their first experience with credit.
+That’s a little scary, especially considering the inflation we’ve seen post-pandemic.
+It’s no surprise that, in turn, credit card debt is through the roof.
+By the end of 2023, the average credit card debt per borrower in the U.S. was a whopping $6,360 (TransUnion: Q4 2023 Report).

-As an educator, my goal is not to encourage students to get a credit card, but instead to prepare them for responsible credit consumption in the event they choose to go that route.
+As an educator, my goal isn’t to push students to get a credit card but to equip them with the knowledge to make responsible credit decisions if they choose that path.

 Understanding Credit